rebedorn/QueerReclaimLex/datasheet-for-dataset-template.md

-# Datasheet for dataset "add dataset name here"
+# Datasheet for dataset "QueerReclaimLex"

 Questions from the [Datasheets for Datasets](https://arxiv.org/abs/1803.09010) paper, v7.